sudeeprp/rapa-home/automation-whats-next.md

 Perhaps inquisitiveness - “asking the question” is the higher-order activity?
 Coupled with critical thinking to be skeptical about the answer?
 The conviction to drive with intent?
 And the discipline to follow through?

-**The hypothesis**: These things aren't found outside; they are within us.
-Is the new skill to look within ourselves?
+**The hypothesis**: These things aren't found outside; they are within you.
+Is the new skill to look within yourself?

 ## Strengths of the hypothesis